 Advisory for Peak Hours and Bike Accommodation

 TriMet buses with bike racks are available across the Portland region, making it convenient for bikers to use public transport while still carrying their bikes.
-Each bus rack can accommodate up to two bikes and is located on the front of the bus.
+Each bus rack, located on the front of the bus, can accommodate up to two bikes.

-Peak hours can be challenging for commuters with bikes, especially on crowded transit systems like TriMet buses.
-The bus driver has the right to deny access to conventional bikes once the designated bike racks are full.
+Peak hours can be challenging for bike commuters, especially on crowded transit systems like TriMet buses.
+The bus driver can deny conventional bike access once the designated bike racks are full.
 This policy ensures that passengers with disabilities and strollers have enough room without compromising their safety and comfort.

-Picture this – you’re commuting to work or school on a packed bus, with your trusty bicycle in tow, only to realize that there’s no space for your bike.
+Picture this – you’re commuting to work or school on a packed bus with your trusty bicycle in tow, only to realize there’s no space for your bike.
 You’d likely start wondering if there are alternatives available.

 See Related: Can You Bring a Bike on Rapid Ride A Line Bus Metro?
 Transportation Guidelines